informatics-isi-edu/ermrestjs/README.md

 2. [nodejs](https://www.nodejs.org) (v 6.x): Node is required for most development operations including linting, minifying, and testing.
 3. [ErmrestDataUtils](#ermrestdatautils): see discussion below.

-### Limitations

-- Developers using Mac OS X should see this limitation [issue 207](https://github.com/informatics-isi-edu/ermrestjs/issues/207).
-- Also on Mac, we have found problems with the nodejs installed by Homebrew, so we recommend downloading directly from the nodejs site.

 ### ErmrestDataUtils